eric-sclafani/cse564/project1/README.md

 # Directory structure

 - `assets/` - contains **style.css** file for custom styling.
 - `data/` - contains both raw and preprocessed data.
+Also contains both the raw and preprocessed data Excel spreadsheets
 - `app.py` - main file for this application.
 Contains all functioning Dash and Plotly code.
 - `features.json` - json file of my feature names separated by whether they're categorical or numerical.
 Gets read by `app.py`.
 - `preprocess_data.ipynb` - file for preprocesing data